 The Programme provides that the Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchange(s) or market(s) as may be agreed between the Issuer and the relevant Dealer.
 The Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market.
-The relevant Pricing Supplement in respect of the issue of any Notes will specify whether or not such Notes will be listed on The Stock Exchange of Hong Kong Limited (the "HKSE") or any other stock exchange.
+The relevant Pricing Supplement in respect of the issue of any Notes will specify whether or not such Notes will be listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange" or the "HKSE") or any other stock exchange.